West Ham United F.C.: Final years at the Boleyn (2005–2016)

-In the 2009–10 season, West Ham started strongly with a 2–0 win over newly promoted Wolverhampton Wanderers with goals from Mark Noble and newly appointed captain Matthew Upson.
+In the 2009–10 season, West Ham started strongly with a 2–0 win over newly promoted Wolverhampton Wanderers, with goals from Mark Noble and newly appointed captain Matthew Upson.
 A League Cup match against old rivals Millwall brought about violent riots outside the ground as well as pitch invasions and crowd trouble inside Upton Park.

 In August 2009, the financial concerns of Icelandic owners parent companies left the current owners unable to provide any funds until a new owner was found.
 The club's shirt sponsor SBOBET provided the club with help to purchase a much needed striker, the Italian Alessandro Diamanti.

 West Ham had a poor season which involved a prolonged battle against relegation.
 They finally secured their survival with two games remaining by defeating Wigan 3–2.
 The club managed to take 35 points from 38 games, seven fewer than the total they had when relegated seven years prior.

 On 11 May 2010, two days after the end of the 2009–10 season, West Ham announced the termination of Zola's contract with immediate effect.
 On 3 June 2010, Avram Grant signed a four-year deal to become the next manager of West Ham subject to a work permit.
 West Ham's form continued to be poor with the team seldom outside the relegation zone, placing Grant's future as manager under serious doubt.
 A 4–0 Football League Cup quarter-final win over Manchester United was an otherwise bright spot in a disappointing season.
 West Ham's form in the Premier League did not affect their form in the two domestic cups.
-The Hammers reached the semi-final of the League Cup before being eliminated by eventual winners Birmingham City as well as the quarter final of the FA cup before a 2–1 defeat at Stoke City.
+The Hammers reached the semi-final of the League Cup before being eliminated by eventual winners Birmingham City as well as the quarter-final of the FA Cup before a 2–1 defeat at eventual runners-up Stoke City.

 On 15 May 2011, West Ham's relegation to the Championship was confirmed after a comeback from Wigan at the DW Stadium.
-With West Ham leading 0–2 at half-time through two Demba Ba goals, Wigan battled back to win 3–2 thanks to an added-time strike from Charles N'Zogbia.
+With West Ham leading 2–0 at half-time through two Demba Ba goals, Wigan battled back to win 3–2 thanks to an added-time strike from Charles N'Zogbia.
 Following the loss, West Ham announced the sacking of manager Avram Grant just one season into his tenure.
 On 1 June 2011, Sam Allardyce was appointed as manager as Grant's replacement.

 The club finished third in the 2011–12 Football League Championship with 86 points and took part in the play-offs.
 They beat Cardiff City in the play-off semi-final 5–0 on aggregate to reach the final against Blackpool at Wembley on 19 May 2012.
 Carlton Cole opened the scoring, and although Blackpool equalised early in the second half, Ricardo Vaz Tê scored the winner for West Ham in the 87th minute.